viksahota/ExscudoTestnetGUI/README.md

 Once this is done, the balances in the wallet should soon begin to show correctly rather than report 404.
-Menu also has shortcuts to open Explorer in the working folder, and launch command line to eon or openssl.
+Menu also has some handy shortcuts to open Explorer in the working folder, and launch command line to eon or openssl.